Orafilynie/Old-BurgerCodeGen/readme.md

 The promotional operation has ended the 29/09.
 It will take place normally around the same period the next year and if it is the case i will try to update the bot.
 From now on, the bot is not usable.

+EDIT : Due to a change in the Burger King API Security as the 30/10/2024 , the bot cannot be updated for the next year, this project is now not maintained.

 # BurgerCodeGen Discord Bot

 BurgerCodeGen is a Discord bot designed to generate promotional codes for Burger King France's "Burger Mystère" campaign.
 (Générateur de code "Burger Mystère" in French)